Dunraven Pass

 Can you drive to Dunraven Pass?

-Located within the beautiful Yellowstone National Park, the road to the summit is totally paved.
+Tucked away in the beautiful Yellowstone National Park, the road to the summit is totally paved.
 It’s called Grand Loop Road.
-The road was originally built in 1915 and later paved in the 1940s.
-The pass was named after Earl of Dunraven, a titled Irish Peer who made a visit to Yellowstone in 1874.
-On the Dunraven Pass, visitors should keep to the speed limit as they wind through this more mountainous portion of the Park.
+On Dunraven Pass, visitors should keep to the speed limit as they wind through this more mountainous portion of the Park.
 Nonetheless, the views offered along Dunraven are well worth the slower drive.
-The paved road winds through the mountains revealing amazing panoramic views.

 Is Dunraven Pass in Yellowstone open?